evayfang2019/evayfang_test/content/authors/admin/_index.md

     url: http://english.hust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reproductive epidemiology, environmental Health, metabolomics and data science.
+bio: My research interests include Reproductive epidemiology and maternal nutrition, Environmental exposure and pregnancy outcomes, Metabolomics for exploring biomarkers of pregnancy outcomes,Paternal factors for pregnancy outcomes.

 # Interests to show in About widget
 interests:
-  - Reproductive Epidemiology
+  - Reproductive epidemiology and maternal nutrition
-  - Environmental Health
+  - Environmental exposure and pregnancy outcomes
-  - Metabolomics
+  - Metabolomics for exploring biomarkers of pregnancy outcomes
-  - Data Science
+  - Paternal factors for pregnancy outcomes

 # Education to show in About widget
 education:
   courses:
-    - course: Master Degree Canditate of Medicine (Obstetrics and Gynecology)
+    - course: Master's Degree Candidate in Medicine (Obstetrics and Gynecology)
       institution: Huazhong University of Science and Technology
       year: Jul 2020 - Present
     - course: Bachelor's Degree in Clinical Medicine